nanatotibadze/photoLab/README.md

 # Frontend Mentor - Photosnap Website solution

-This is a solution to the [Photosnap Website challenge on Frontend Mentor]
+This is a solution to the [Photosnap Website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW).
 ## Overview

 ### The challenge